NLnetLabs/routinator/source/configuration.rst

-You can do this by specifying route origins that should be filtered out of the output, as well as origins that should be added, in a file using JSON notation according to the SLURM standard specified in :RFC:`8416`.
+You can do this by specifying route origins that should be filtered out of the output, as well as origins that should be added, in a file using JSON notation according to the :abbr:`SLURM (Simplified Local Internet Number Resource Management with the RPKI)` standard specified in :RFC:`8416`.

 A full example file is provided below.
 This, along with an empty one is available in the repository at `/test/slurm